Search

 Face Detect Model in Computer Vision

 Other objects like trees, buildings, and bodies are ignored in the digital image.
-Face detection can be regarded as a specific case of object-class detection, where the task is finding the location and sizes of all objects in an image that belongs to a given class.
+Hence, face detection can be regarded as a specific case of object-class detection, where the task is finding the location and sizes of all objects in an image that belong to a given class.

 Face detection is the necessary first step for all facial analysis algorithms, including face alignment, face recognition, face verification, and face parsing.
 Also, facial recognition is used in multiple areas such as content-based image retrieval, video coding, video conferencing, crowd video surveillance, and intelligent human-computer interfaces.